Navid-Ishaq/az104-enterprise-labs/06_Network_Access_to_Storage_Accounts/03-network-access-full-steps-walkthrough.md

-Absolutely.
-Below is the **step-by-step lab walkthrough** written in a clear, human-centered, Jamalu-style narrative — with slow pacing, explanations, and warmth throughout.

-You can copy-paste it directly into a `.md` file for GitHub documentation.

----

 # 🧭 Full Lab Walkthrough – Secure Network Access to Azure Storage

 ### Lab Title: **Network Access to Storage Accounts via Private Endpoint**